MEladawi/Ribosome_paper/README.md

-# Ribosome Paper Code
+# Codes utilized for paper:

-This repository contains the code utilized in the Ribosome paper DOI: TBD
+This repository contains the code utilized in the scientific paper:
+**Title: "Role of ribosomal heterogeneity in chronic stress"**
+DOI: TBD